 Getting into a motor vehicle accident can have very serious consequences.
 When an accident involves a truck weighing tens of thousands of pounds, the impact of the crash can be greater - more severe damage and often more serious injuries.
 The Omaha truck accident attorneys at Ausman Law Firm, P.C., L.L.O. protect the rights of the injured and help them recover financial compensation.

 Trucks are everywhere in Nebraska and Iowa.
-There are 18-wheelers, tanker trucks, delivery trucks, dump trucks, garbage trucks and many others on highways, city streets and back roads.
+There are semi trucks, 18-wheelers, tanker trucks, delivery trucks, dump trucks, garbage trucks and many others on highways, city streets and back roads.
 When truck drivers and trucking companies act responsibly and follow the law, we barely notice them on the road.

 But when a truck driver or a trucking company is negligent, a commercial truck accident involving a car or another smaller vehicle can be devastating.
 A fully loaded tractor-trailer can weigh as much as 80,000 pounds.
 When such large vehicles crash into passenger cars at high speed, the force of impact can be tremendous.